Training & Resources

 >> "We would ask that you call when you’re nearby so we can prepare for your arrival.
 With your help and support, we can create a holiday memory that we’ll all treasure."

 For more ideas on how to let others know about changes in your loved one, join ALZConnected, our online support community where caregivers like you share tips on what has worked for them.

 From our Blog

-The stress of caregiving responsibilities layered with holiday traditions can take a toll.
-Invite family and friends to a face-to-face meeting, or if geography is an obstacle, set up a telephone conference call.
-Make sure everyone understands your caregiving situation and has realistic expectations about what you can do.
-Be honest about any limitations or needs, such as keeping a daily routine.
+- The stress of caregiving responsibilities layered with holiday traditions can take a toll.
+Call a face-to-face meeting or arrange for a group discussion via telephone, video chat or email for family and friends to discuss holiday celebrations.
+Make sure that everyone understands your caregiving situation and has realistic expectations about what you can and cannot do.
+No one should expect you to maintain every holiday tradition or event.

 - Be good to yourself.